arnobl/comlanDocywood/TargetPlatform/README.md

 The URI of the location must be defined.
 The expected format is a string that can be surrounded by either simple quotes ' or double quotes ".
 In our example, type: `"http://download.eclipse.org/releases/kepler" `.

 The Installable Units (IUs) your want to include in your target.
-This can be bundles or Eclipse features (it may end with feature.group).
+This can be bundles or Eclipse features (it may end with feature.group).<br/>
-<br>An identifier can be defined.
+An identifier can be defined.
 In our example, type: `org.eclipse.pde `.